pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

  - Use Left-Mouse click and drag to rotate the view.
  - Use scroll-wheel scroll to zoom in and out

-For me, the molecule spins too fast as the mouse moves, so I reduce the mouse sensitivity:
+You can change the speed that moving the mouse spins the view:

-  - **Preferences** &rarr; "Mouse Sensitivity" &rarr; 0.4
+  - **Preferences** &rarr; "Mouse Sensitivity" &rarr; 0.4 (# for example)
-  - Click off the dialog to make the dialog disappear.
+  - Click off the Preferences dialog to make the dialog disappear.

-(0.4 is my personal preference, you might like it faster or slower.)

-  - Similarly, you can change the thickness of the map lines if you wish
+  - Similarly, you can change the thickness of the map lines if you wish.
   - Use "[" and "]" on the keyboard to adjust the radius of the density.
+  - Ctrl middle-mouse scroll to change the contour level (one step at at time seems good to me).

 ## Let's Go!

 Our job is to fix and amend the protein model in a way that is consistent with the data.
 Let's first look at the Ramachandran plot:

 ## Maps and Models